NINETT & MICHAEL

 It is our ambition that our name will go like an echo from mouth to mouth, through happy owners of Adlais Welsh Cobs.

-Though many reading our name think it is difficult, Adlais is actually quite easy to pronounce, as it is pronounced as Atlas (a map of the earth) just
+Though many reading our name think it is difficult, Adlais is actually quite easy to pronounce, as it is pronounced as Atlas (a map of the earth) just with i in between a and s of course.

 Like many others, our breeding started in the small.
 Our first mare was Pennal True Love, who Ninett fell in love with as a foal back in 2004.
 True Love was a very smart mare with a great talent for dressage.
 True Love won many hearts on her way, but most important she won the heart of Ninett’s husband, Michael.
 Before True Love Michael had no interest in horses, so this change of heart was a very important step for us to expand our stud.
 Michael has taken a keen interest in the breeding ever ever since.